-While a Wi-Fi connection is convenient when you have multiple connected devices, it doesn't yield the best results if you’re planning to check Internet speed.
-A Wi-Fi connection is often unreliable and the connection is weaker because of the way it travels through the air.
+Using a wi-fi connection won’t yield the best results if you’re planning to check your internet speed.
+A wi-fi connection is often unreliable, and weaker because it travels through the air.

 Before you run the test, make sure you use a wired ethernet connection and connect directly to your modem.
-This method will provide you with the best speed test results and give you a better idea of what your plan speeds really are within your network.
+Connecting through an ethernet cable will give you the best speed test results.
+You’ll develop a better idea of what your actual speed is on your network.

 Close Unnecessary Applications

-During a speed test, it is crucial that nothing else is consuming bandwidth on your device so that the download and upload speeds are not affected; this includes applications and programs you may have open.
-Double check that you don’t have multiple browsers open and that there aren’t any updates going on behind the scenes, as this will surely affect your Internet speed test results when you first run the test.
+During a speed test, it is crucial that nothing else is consuming bandwidth on your device.
+Any applications and programs you have open may affect your download and upload speeds.
+Double check that you don’t have multiple browsers open and that there aren’t any updates going on behind the scenes.
+You don’t want background programs affecting your internet speed test results when you first run the test.

 Interpreting Your Internet Speed Test Results

-Running a speed test won't give you all the answers to your questions, but it will help you decide what you can do to improve Internet speed at home and strengthen your network connection, especially when it comes to download speeds.
+Running a speed test can help you decide what you can do to improve internet speed at home and strengthen your network connection, especially for download speeds.

-Once your Internet speed test is complete, the test will provide you with scores for upload speed, download speed, and ping speed, which are the primary measures in which your Wi-Fi speed will be tested on.
+Once your internet speed test is complete, the test will provide you with scores for upload speed, download speed, and ping speed.

-The upload speed refers to the time it takes to send data to the server.
-The download speeds refer to the time it takes to pull data from the server.
-And ping refers to the time it takes between sending a request to the server and how long it takes the server to respond.
-Based on the scores of each one, you’ll be able to figure out what your options are to improve the overall network efficiency.
+Upload speed is the time your connection takes to send data to the server.
+Download speed is the time your connection takes to pull data from the server.
+Ping refers to the time that passes between sending a request to the server and the server’s response.
+Based on your speed numbers, you’ll be able to figure out your options to improve your overall network efficiency.

-You can try to momentarily disable the software while you’re running the test and activate it again once the device completes the test.
-If all fails, restart your modem and router.
+You can temporarily disable the software while you’re running the test and activate it again once the test is over.
+If all else fails, restart your modem and router.
 It’s possible that they’re experiencing temporary connection issues that are showing up through the uploads.

 Is My Internet Speed Fast Enough?

 You can measure Internet speed in bits per second, or bps.
-For users that have dial-up, they can expect their modem to reach speeds of up to 64 kilobits per second (Kbps), or 64 thousand bps.
+Users with dial-up can expect their modem to reach speeds of up to 64 kilobits per second (Kbps), which is under 1 Mbps.